karls/collage/README.md

 ### Motivation
 Collage grew out of my own need when I was writing another Clojure application.
-I wanted to have some high-level image processing functionality available- functions into which I could just pass some `BufferedImages` and get back transformed `BufferedImages`.
+I wanted to have some high-level image processing functionality available - functions into which I could just pass some `BufferedImages` and get back transformed `BufferedImages`.
 At the time, I resorted to doing Java interop, which is nice, but Clojure is nicer.
 I also wanted to get more experience with